 Snacks: Clif-bar and smoothie (I had one Clif-bar and one smoothie per day, and I tried to have different flavors for each day)

-For the first two days, I also had some fresh vegetables and herbs that made my first few meals a little bit nicer.
-And always add 1-2 days worth of extra food in case something happens or you just feel like eating more.
-I packed my six days worth of food in six ziplock bags – one bag containing food for one day.
-That way, I knew exactly how much I was eating every day, and everything was measured so that each day I had the same amount of food.
-I also had one extra ziplock bag where I kept my trash.
+For the first two days, I also carried some fresh vegetables and herbs, which made my initial meals a bit nicer.
+Always pack 1–2 extra days’ worth of food in case something happens or you simply feel like eating more.
+I packed my six days of food into six ziplock bags — one bag for each day.
+This way, I knew exactly how much I was eating daily, and everything was measured so that each day’s food supply was the same.
+I also carried one extra ziplock bag for my trash.

-You will have a possibility to buy some food in Oulanka Visitor Center which is around half-way through the hike.
+You also have the option to buy a warm lunch at the Oulanka Visitor Center, located about halfway through the hike.
 Unfortunately, when I checked the menu, there were no vegan options available.

 How to Get to Ruka, Kuusamo